genisis0x/Daily-Coding-Questions/README.md

 # Daily Coding Questions.

-This repository will help you to see the solutions done by me for some of the coding Platform problems and the good Questions asked by Top companies.
+This repository will help you to go through the solutions submitted by me on various coding Platforms.

-The solution are provided in C Language. :trollface:
+The solution are provided in majorly in c++ Language. :trollface:

-For Codeforces/some leetcode Problem the solution's are provided in cpp.

-I am upgrading this repository by adding new problems.
+I am upgrading this repository by adding new problems on daily basis.

 ### If you find this helpful, please star this repo or follow me  :v::wave::hand::raised_hand: